 </script>

-Ifarchive.TitleThe value ofIt's an "interesting" articlethen unusedescapejsWhen not used, the JavaScript code might become:
+Ifarchive.Titlehas a value ofIt's an "interesting" articleThen if it is not usedescapejsThe JavaScript code might become:

 var articleTitleUnsafe = "It's an "interesting" article"; // 语法错误,甚至可能注入代码

-while usingescapejsAfter, it will safely convert to: English
+And if it is usedescapejsAfter, it will safely convert to:

 var articleTitle = "It\u0027s an \u0022interesting\u0022 article"; // 安全,且是有效的JavaScript字符串

-This processed string, no matter how complex its original content is or how many special characters it contains, can be correctly parsed as a regular string in JavaScript.
-It will not disrupt the syntax structure of JavaScript and will not execute any potential malicious code within it.
+This string, no matter how complex or how many special characters it contains, can be correctly parsed as a normal string in JavaScript, it will not destroy the syntax structure of JavaScript, nor will it execute any potential malicious code.

-You can also useescapejsFor more complex scenarios, such as passing dynamic content as a parameter to a JavaScript function:
+You can also useescapejsFor more complex scenarios, such as passing dynamic content as parameters to JavaScript functions:

 <script>